metal-toolbox/architecture/firmware-install-service.md

 - Controllers transition and keep the *condition* updated based on its work.
 - Controller send a message on the NATs message bus to update the `state`, `data` attributes.
 - Controllers should not modify the condition `kind` attribute.
-- When updating the `status` or `data` attributes, the controller must pass the original `tally` value from the previous operation where it received this value, Serverservice will not accept a `PUT` OR a message to update a Condition if the `tally` value does not match the existing, this mechanism functions as an [optimistic lock](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
+- When updating the `status` or `data` attributes, the controller must pass the original `lock` value from the previous operation where it received this value, Serverservice will not accept a `PUT` OR a message to update a Condition if the `lock` value does not match the existing, this mechanism functions as an [optimistic lock](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
 - Controllers are to resend a message in case of a failure - in either sending the message or if the original update was rejected by Serverservice.
 - Controllers are expected to drop unrelated or duplicate messages.
 - [TODO] How does a controller reclaim, retry a *condition* after an abrupt restart/failure.

 #### Locks

+> Note: this construct needs more brainstorming and review before implementation.

-- Locks are a Serverservice construct to restrict the number of controllers acting on the same device at the same instant.
+Locks are a Serverservice construct to restrict the number of controllers acting on the same device at the same instant.

-- [TODO]
+They are an exclusive lock for the device BMC access (atleast for now).

+A controller acting to finalize a condition on a device obtains a lock - only if the condition its deals with can fail in a disruptive manner, or that condition could affect other conditions that may be currently `active` on the BMC.

+Examples of possibly disruptive conditions are - `firmwareInstall`, `powerCycleHost` (not exhaustive).

+The below cases describe situations where device locks will prove useful.

+case 1

+- If theres a two conditions `firmwareInstall`, `powerCycleHost` set on a device and they are in the `pending` status, each of them should be finalized serially (in order of timestamp or a priority value), so as not to affect each other.

+case 2

+- If the `firmwareInstall` condition is currently `active` on a device, and second condition `powerCycleHost` gets set to `pending`, this second condition should not be attempted to be finalized by its relevant controller (PBnJ?) until the `firmwareInstall` controller has released the lock.

 #### Messaging